Since 2002, I have been one of the world's most in-demand and successful graduate admissions consultants

 - For example, we might be editing your Columbia application, outlining and drafting your Stanford application, and editing your HBS application

-Every time you answer a question in your written application, please, I will do my best to help you avoid common mistakes as you:
+I will do my best to help you avoid common mistakes as you:

 - Brainstorm (list and discuss ideas and options with Vince)